certik/hermes2d/doc/src/tutorial-2.rst

     wf.add_liform(0, linear_form_0, linear_form_0_ord);
     wf.add_liform(1, linear_form_1, linear_form_1_ord);

-Beware that despite each of the forms is actually symmetric, one cannot use the SYM flag as in the elasticity equations, since it has a slightly different meaning (see example `08-system <http://hpfem.org/hermes2d/doc/src/tutorial.html#systems-of-equations>`_).
+Beware that despite each of the forms is actually symmetric, one cannot use the H2D_SYM flag as in the elasticity equations, since it has a slightly different meaning (see example `08-system <http://hpfem.org/hermes2d/doc/src/tutorial.html#systems-of-equations>`_).